cardano-foundation/CIPs/CIP-????/README.md

 ### Wallet specification

-The wallets can improve the overall security implementing the folliwing guidelines.
+The wallets can improve the overall security implementing the following guidelines.
 We RECOMMEND to show in a structured way the payload information for shake of clarity.
-This information should be well understanded by the users before the payload is singed.
+This information should be well understanded by the users before the payload is signed.

 The ```url``` field provides information about the hostname of the application.
 This hostname MUST be included in the wallet allow list.
 If a known domain A tries to sign a payload for an unknown domain B, you will be prompted with permission popup making more obvious the cross-domain interaction.
 When possible, the wallet SHOULD warn the user if a payload is for a different domain.